sefunmi4/e-co/apps/web/ether-pod/README.md

 Vitest and Testing Library cover UI widgets and hooks.
 Add server-focused tests in `frontend/` or `backend/` as new capabilities land.

+## Analytics

+`frontend/lib/analytics.ts` centralises client-side tracking for pod entries and artifact views. `SnapshotSceneHydrator` emits events when a published experience hydrates so downstream services receive pod and artifact telemetry backed by the shared `shared/events` schema.